 You can use Office 365 both on Windows PC and on iOS, Android and MacOS mobile devices and tablets.

-As you can see, the main difference of Office 2016 and Office 365 is in the way of purchase and renewal method.
-Office 365 subscription has to be renewed regularly, and Office 2016 license is purchased once and allows to use the product as long as you need it.
+As you can see, the main difference between Office 2016 and Office 365 is in the way of purchase and renewal methods.
+Office 365 subscription has to be renewed regularly, and Office 2016 license is purchased once and allows you to use the product as long as you need it.

 Office 2016 Editions and Licenses